bezurn004/Obsi-Forge-Apedia/GameplayRules/Core/Getting Started/GS_Principles of Play.md

 ### Begin and End with the Fiction
 Set every scene and action within the fiction.
 What is happening?
 What are you doing?
 What does it look like?
 If a move is triggered, make it.
 Then, look to the fiction as you resolve the move and decide what happens next.
 Keep things moving forward, bookending the mechanics of your moves with the fiction.

 Starforged rules, moves, and assets often use the term “envision.”
 This prompt is your reminder to visualize the scene or the action.
 Don’t rush through your moves with a focus on the mechanical outcomes.
 Let your story breathe.
 Go beyond the surface details.
-Ask questions (or [[Ask the Oracle]], and build on the answers.
+Ask questions (or [[MV_Ask the Oracle|Ask the Oracle (move)]], and build on the answers.
 In co-op and guided modes, collaborate to create a shared understanding of the current situation.
 If something is unclear or at odds with the assumptions of another player, talk it out until everyone has a clear picture of the situation.
 When playing solo, take the time to imagine the scene and take note of important details.

 ## Principles For Solo Play